MislavJaksic/Knowledge-Repository/Thinking/Writing/Witcher/TheLastWish/README.md

 #### II

-Dandillion and Geralt leave the Temple but not before Geralt induces a vision of Geral'ts bloody future within Iota.
+Dandillion and Geralt leave the Temple but not before Geralt induces a bloody and gory vision of the future within prophetess Iota.